-Below are some commonly asked questions to help you with advising and registration.
+Below are some commonly asked questions divided by category to help you with advising and registration.
 If you have any additional questions, contact your adviser directly.

 What are the hours of operation?